coq-community/manifesto/README.md

 ### Position in the Coq ecosystem ###

+- **What is the relation to Coq's Continuous Integration (CI)?**

+  [Coq's CI][Coq-CI] systematically tests a collection of external libraries and plugins for regression and compatiblity breakage with each proposed change to Coq before integration.
+When a library or plugin in Coq's CI breaks, Coq developers or contributors will send patches or give instructions how to adapt to the proposed change.
+A [subset][coq-community-ci] of coq-community packages are included in Coq's CI, and the process of fixing such packages that break is straightforward since Coq developers can themselves integrate the required changes.

 - **What is the relation to coq-contribs?**

   Coq's [contribs][contribs] represent the legacy distribution, compatibility testing and maintenance model.
 There used to be a form allowing users to submit a package that the Coq development team would then maintain.
-While distribution now happens through the Coq package index and compatibility testing using [Coq's CI][Coq-CI], maintenance of legacy contribs is done less regularly.
+While distribution now happens through the Coq package index and compatibility testing is done via Coq's CI, maintenance of legacy contribs is done less regularly.

   coq-community is a proposed replacement for the long-term maintenance of Coq packages.
 Whereas contribs were maintained by the Coq development team,